pyca/cryptography/docs/x509/verification.rst

 or chain building.

 .. note::
-    While usable, these APIs should be considered experimental and not yet subject to our backwards compatibility policy.
+    While usable, these APIs should be considered unstable and not yet subject to our backwards compatibility policy.

 Example usage, with `certifi <https://pypi.org/project/certifi/>`_ providing